forieux/aljabr/README.md

-# LinearOp: Interfaces for implicit linear operators
+# AlJabr: Interfaces for implicit linear operators

 This package implements interfaces for implicit linear operators, those defined by function and callable instead of matrix.

 If you are having issues, please let me know